telefonicaid/tartare/README.md

     -f, --filter <filter_str>  run only tests matching <filter_str>
     -c, --colors               force enabling of colors
     -C, --no-colors            force disabling of colors
-    --no-interactive           disable interactive features
+    --theme (dark|clear)       set the color theme to be used with the gherkin reporter [dark] --no-interactive           disable interactive features
-    --theme (dark|clear)       set the color theme to be used with the gherkin reporter -B, --no-bail              prevent from bailing after first step failure --no-exit                  require a clean shutdown of the event loop: Tartare will not call process.exit --no-timeouts              disables timeouts
+    -B, --no-bail              prevent from bailing after first step failure --no-exit                  require a clean shutdown of the event loop: Tartare will not call process.exit --no-timeouts              disables timeouts